Blanche Lemco van Ginkel: Practitioner

 fellow at the Royal Architectural Institute of Canada, and the first woman president of the Association of Collegiate Schools of Architecture.
 She was also the recipient of prestigious RAIC Gold Medal in 2020.

 Educator

 Lemco van Ginkel taught architecture at the university level in the United States and Canada.
 From 1951 to 1957, she taught at the University of Pennsylvania, followed by stints at Harvard University, Université de Montréal, and McGill University.
 From 1980 to 1982, she was the dean of the faculty of architecture and landscape architecture at the University of Toronto, the first woman to hold such a position in Canada.

-Lemco van Ginkel can be seen with Prof. James Murray and producer Ian MacNeill in Suburban Living: Six Solutions (1960), a National Film Board of Canada film in which they conduct a critical evaluation of 5 European satellite newtowns and housing projects, including Harlow and Alton Estate in the UK, Unité d'habitation in France, Pendrecht in Holland, and Vallingby in Sweden, and contrast them with Canada's Don Mills.
+Lemco van Ginkel is featured with Prof. James Murray and producer Ian MacNeill in Suburban Living: Six Solutions (1960), a National Film Board of Canada film in which they conduct a critical evaluation of 5 European satellite newtowns and housing projects, including Harlow and Alton Estate in the UK, Unité d'habitation in France, Pendrecht in Holland, and Vallingby in Sweden, and contrast them with Canada's Don Mills.